unparallel-innovation/WeatherStation-Documentation/docs/Assemble/6_Adding_cables_to_enclosure.md

 ---

-<div style="text-align: justify">Now the next step, should be getting some cable inside the enclosure passing through the hole at the right as it is possible to check in the image.
+<div style="text-align: justify">The cable must pass through the hole at the right as it is possible to check in the image.
 <br />
 As it was recommended to tin the wires from AM2315 sensor, we also recommend tinning the wires from the panel.
-So, pass to the interior the solar panel cable and two cables with RJ12 connector from weather meter kit.</div>
+You must also pass to the interior the solar panel cable and two cables with RJ12 connector from weather meter kit.</div>

 <br />